 - Madeleines Pan: To get those signature shaped design.

-- Stand mixer: The eggs and sugar need a good amount of whipping to increase their volume, and a stand mixer does this effortlessly.
-A handheld mixer can be used if necessary.
+- Stand mixer with whisk attachment: The eggs and sugar need a good amount of whipping to increase their volume, and a stand mixer does this effortlessly.
+Handheld beaters can be used if necessary.